olinjs/olinjs/deepdives/WebGL/README.md

 ![I know the arrow on the left is upside down.
 Blame John C. Hart at University of Illinois.](./images/rendering_pipeline.png)

-Its job is to take a buffer containing the model's coordinates transfer and convert it to colored pixels on the screen.
+Its job is to take a buffer containing the model's coordinates and convert it to colored pixels on the screen.
 As you can see there are a lot of steps to this, and most of them are directly controlled by code we write.
 Lets go through the steps quickly:
 1. The modeling transform converts the coordinate system of our model into world coordinates.
 2. The viewing transform converts the coordinate system of the world to camera coordinates.
 3. The perspective transform applies a distortion that gives the image depth.
    The next steps are handled for us by the graphics hardware, so we do not have to worry about how the clipped perspective coordinates are transfered into fragments.

 4. Fragments are shaded or given a color vector.